Boston Wrongful Death Lawyer – Gavagan Law

 Q: Who can file a wrongful death lawsuit?

-A: Only the estate’s personal representative can file on behalf of dependents: spouses, children, parents, or heirs.
+A: Only the personal representative (executor/administrator) of the estate files the case on behalf of the statutory beneficiaries (spouses, children, parents, or heirs).

 Q: How much does it cost to hire your firm?